corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/notaries/plugin-cordapps-notary.md

 }
 ```

-The CPB can also be downloaded directly from [Artifactory](https://software.r3.com/ui/native/corda-os-maven/com/r3/corda/notary/plugin/nonvalidating/notary-plugin-non-validating-server/).
-You should download the file ending with a `.cpb` extension.

 ### Trust the Signing Key

 For this beta release, the notary server CPB is signed with a test signing key.
 To use it, import the certificate, as follows: